Transitional Pension Tax-Free Cash: Key Changes and Impact

 November 01, 2024

 This rule permitted individuals to withdraw up to 25% of their pension savings tax-free, referred to as a pension commencement lump sum.
+The process, though beneficial, can be complex, especially with changing regulations.
 However, in 2006, the government introduced restrictions related to the then Lifetime Allowance (LTA).
-The relevant benefit crystallisation event now impacts the amount of tax-free cash.

 For more information on planning retirement ages, check out What is the Best Age to Retire?.